sebivenlo/esd-2024-jit-compiler/implementation/README.md

 ## Docker

 ### OpenJDK
 Docker was immediately shutting down when running/starting it.
-The following command made it possible to keep the container up.
+The following command made it possible to keep the container up (it works on MacOS/Linux).

-    docker run -it --name java_dev -v $(pwd):/usr/src/app -w /usr/src/app eclipse-temurin bash
+    docker run -it --name java_dev_machine --mount type=bind,source="$(pwd)",target=/usr/src/app eclipse-temurin bash